manuelsilverio/portfolio/README.md

 This project is a Sample of professional work.
 Here I show apps which are live and sample projects developed to showcase my skills.

 ## Table of contents
-* [Supersived learning] (#supersived learning) : Machine learning projects which for classification and regression problems
+* [Supersived learning] (#Supersived learning) : Machine learning projects which for classification and regression problems
 * [Unsupervised learning] (#unsupervised learning) : Machine learning projects for...
 * [Reinforcement learning] (#reinforcement learning) : Solved Reinforcement learning projects from OpenCV